Helsinki-NLP/OPUS-CAT/tradospluginfinetune.md

 - **Maximum fuzzies per segment**: This setting determines the maximum amount of translation memory matches extracted per each segment.
 This value should be kept reasonably low (5-10), since setting it too high may make the fine-tuning material too homogeneous (for instance with translation memories where there are many similar matches).

 - **Extract concordance matches**: This option can be used to extract concordance matches, which are sentence pairs where the source segment contains one of the words from the new segments in the project.
-For the most common source languages, the most common words are filtered out before extracting concordance matches by using a list of stop words (https://github.com/stopwords-iso).
+For the most common source languages, the most frequently used words are filtered out before extracting concordance matches by using a list of stop words (https://github.com/stopwords-iso).
 For instance, for the English sentence "the cat sat on the mat" concordance matches would only be extracted for the words "cat" and "mat", as the other words are very common and therefore included in the stop word list.
 Extracting concordance matches is more time-consuming than other methods of extracting fine-tuning material from translation memories.
 Concordance matches are not as relevant to the current job as normal translation memory matches, but they are more relevant than randomly extracted sentence pairs.

 - **Extract filler units**: If this option is checked, sentence pairs are extracted from the translation memory until the amount of sentence pairs specified in **Maximum amount of sentences for fine-tuning** is reached.
 The sentence pairs are extracted based on their creation date and time, and newest sentence pairs are extracted first.
 This option is useful if a sufficient amount of fine-tuning material cannot be extracted with the other extraction methods.